bagherianahita/Automated-support-ticket/README.md

     assert "product:billing" in t
     assert "plan:pro" in t
 --------------------------------------------------------------------

-  (cheat sheet)

-“We used hashed n-grams + linear models to guarantee sub-200 ms latency on Lambda and keep artifacts tiny.”
+used hashed n-grams + linear models to guarantee sub-200 ms latency on Lambda and keep artifacts tiny.

-“To address class imbalance,
+To address class imbalance,
-we used balanced class weights + calibrated probabilities and tuned the high-urgency threshold to meet business precision while improving recall of critical tickets.”
+used balanced class weights + calibrated probabilities and tuned the high-urgency threshold to meet business precision while improving recall of critical tickets.”

-“The FastAPI + Mangum adapter lets us run the exact same code locally and on AWS Lambda/API Gateway with Provisioned Concurrency to avoid cold start spikes.”

-“We log per-class precision/recall and percent routed per queue to spot drift and re-tune thresholds monthly.”
+The FastAPI + Mangum adapter lets run the exact same code locally and on AWS Lambda/API Gateway with Provisioned Concurrency to avoid cold start spikes.” log per-class precision/recall and percent routed per queue to spot drift and re-tune thresholds monthly.”